menu

 Demographics

-The rate of college-level education in Weir is quite a bit lower than the national average among all cities of 21.84%: just 10.27% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Weir with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.27% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Weir in 2022 was $15,659, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $62,636 for a family of four.
 Weir also has one of the higher rates of people living in poverty in the nation, with 41.75% of its population below the federal poverty line.